SYNGAP1-related intellectual disability: History

+On August 11, 2021, SYNGAP1-related Disorders was included in the Social Security Administration list of diseases for Compassionate Use.

-Research & potential therapies
+Research and potential therapies

 The use of antisense oligonucleotides to up-regulate the expression of SynGAP protein is currently being researched.
 The use of statins to address the downstream impacts of loss of SynGAP function on the Ras signaling pathway is also being studied.